Sherman Books: The Good, the Bad, and the Ugly

 The Infantry’s Armor, and Steel Victory by Harry Yeide: If You Want to know about the Independent Tank Battalions, These Are the Books

 These two books cover the separate tank battalions tasked with only supporting infantry and not assigned to tank divisions.
 The Tank battalions saw service in the ETO, PTO, and MTO and in most cases used the M4 series while doing it.
-They worked in a different way than the armor divisions tankers, getting down and dirty with the doughs, often supporting the same regiment for months.
+They worked in a different way than the armor division tankers, getting down and dirty with the doughs, often supporting the same regiment for months.

-These books are very good reads, and a must-have for anyone who really wants to get into what a Sherman tank was used for.
+These books are very good reads and a must-have for anyone who really wants to get into what a Sherman tank was used for.
 Some of the separate tank battalions really had interesting stories.
 Some accomplished amazing things; others suffered terrible ordeals and others both.

 I read this book a long time ago, and what stood out was the author and his tank crew ended up crewing the one and only super Pershing.
 The book is 176 pages, so a pretty quick read.
 John Irwin was a teenager when he went through this, so the book is also about a kid who had a lot to learn about everything.
 Since I’m doing so much reading because the internet is down, I think I’ll read through this one again.

 Tanks on the Beaches, by Robert M. Neiman and Kenneth W. Estes: A more intimate look at a Marine Tankers life.

 This book was really interesting, and an entertaining enough book to keep your interest.
 If you want a look at what it was like to be an Officer and tanker in the US Marine Corps during WWII, this is a great book for you.
 This is more of a personal view of the war, and Neiman had a very interesting career in the Corps.

 Commanding the Red Army’s Sherman Tanks, the WWII Memoirs of Hero of the Soviet Union, Dmitriy Loza, edited and translated by James F. Gebhardt